Joining the Team

 The Formula-SAE program emulates the operations of a real-world small business producing a low quantity of open-wheel race vehicles each year.
 This means that there are open roles available that you would expect to find in an engineering business.
 Some potential roles are listed below.

-This is by no means an exhaustive list of the poential roles available to students who are intrested in joining the team.
+This is by no means an exhaustive list of the potential roles available to students who are interested in joining the team.
 If you feel you have a skill that would benefit the team and would like to join, simply register your interest above and we’ll be in touch.

 If you’ve joined the team after most of the designs are completed for the year, that doesn’t mean you won’t be able to work on the vehicle.
 You simply need to approach senior members and ask if they have any jobs they’d like help with.

-If you simply wish to join the team for to attend our social events (such as karting, F1 evenings, bowling etc.), you only need to attend team ‘all hand’ meetings.
+If you simply wish to join the team to attend our social events (such as karting, F1 evenings, bowling, etc.) you only need to attend team ‘all hands’ meetings.
 If you wish to be more involved in the team and volunteer to head up a task, it is expected that you will complete it in a timely manner, however, the team relies on proactive students.
 You will not be assigned tasks unless you request them and have proven you will complete them.

-To be eligible to work on the manufacturing, design or testing of the vehicle, students must first undertake a three step challenge.
-Students are
+Students must undertake a three-step challenge to be eligible to work on the manufacturing, design, or testing of the vehicle.

-- A short three page technical report must be prepared within two weeks from commencement on a chosen component of the vehicle.
+Produce a short three-page technical report on a chosen component of the vehicle within two weeks of starting the recruitment process.
 The report examines what GRT has historically done, are planning to do and what other F-SAE teams both nationally and internationally are doing with regards to the component.
 The components range from the brake system to material selection for the chassis.

-- Students undertake a very short rules test using the latest version of the F-SAE rules.
-Students will be asked between 3 to 5 questions and will have to have the answers within the rules as to what is and isn’t allowed.
+Undertake a short rules test using the latest version of the F-SAE rules.
+Students will be asked between 3 and 5 questions and will have to answer these questions using the F-SAE rules document.
 This ensures students are familiar with the rules before they begin designing any component.

-- A simple hands on test is conducted to determine how familiar students are with working with tools and safe conduct within a workshop.
-A jig is provided that simulates the suspension setup on a previous vehicle and students are asked to reassemble it.
+Complete a simple hands-on test to ascertain students' problem-solving skills and spatial awareness, and determine whether students can operate safely in a workshop.
+A jig is provided that simulates the suspension setup on a previous vehicle and students are asked to disassemble then reassemble it.